bladewheels/GildedRoseAPI/README.md

   * ~~pagination?~~ [Nope]
     * ~~(variable?) page size?~~ [Nope]
     * how to determine serverside *viewed* status, for each item, for the purposes of determing *surge pricing*?
-      * use thread-safe LongAdder, incrementing when /inventory called
+      * use thread-safe LongAdder, incrementing when /inventory called?
+[Nope, used CopyOnWriteArrayList<LocalDateTime instead]]
   * ~~consciously choose to return *in-stock* yes/no attribute with each item~~ [Nope]
     * ~~i.e. rather than *not* returning items that *are* out-of-stock~~
     * ~~this allows callers to parallelize their *get-all, by-page* calls *without* inadvertently missing/duplicating items that go in or out of stock during the query time~~